york-cs-dams/practicals/habitable_programs/exercises/size/README.md

 | adamantium.rb#transform_unless              | 3             | 2                    |

-## Applying the size tool
+## 2. Applying the size tool

-Now that you have a working version of the `size` tool, your task is to improve the code in `habitable_programs/data/scraper.rb`.
-First of all, apply the `size` tool to find the largest files, classes and methods: `vado size MODE scraper`
+Now that you have a working version of the `size` tool, your task is to improve the code of a [series of web scraping scripts](../../data/scraper) that I have written.
+First of all, apply the `size` tool to find the largest files, classes and methods: `vado size MODE scraper`.

+Which files and classes have the most lines of code?
+Which methods have the most lines of code?
+Are the longest methods in the longest classes?

+Look for methods that dominate their source files.
+These are likely to be good candidates for refactoring.

+## 3. Refactoring long methods

+Now that you have found a long method or two in my [series of web scraping scripts](../../data/scraper), you can refactor to improve habitability.
+First of all, read the source code to see what the script is trying to achieve. ([when.rb](../../data/scraper/when.rb), for example continues quite a lot of detailed comments).

+Next, figure out what your chosen script is supposed to do, as there are no automated tests for these scripts (surprise!).
+For example, run your chosen script for a few different inputs, such as: `vado scrape when.rb DAMS` and `vado scrape when.rb HACS`

+Apply several extract method refactorings (as described in [the lecture](http://dams.flippd.it/videos/11)) to improve the code.
+You will likely need to think carefully about how data flows through the existing methods to identify reasonable boundaries at which the long method can be broken down into small pieces.
+Try a few different extractions, and each time check that you have not broken the code by running the scripts.
+Compare your final version with a classmate: explain and justify your designs to each other.